-The Council has already introduced amendments to the DSP to prohibit developments containing drive-through waiting lanes (and will concurrently with this Report be considering for adoption) because, among other reasons, such developments in the DSP are not consistent with a walkable and pedestrian-friendly environment.
+The Council has already adopted amendments to the DSP to prohibit developments containing drive-through waiting lanes because, among other reasons, such developments in the DSP are not consistent with a walkable and pedestrian-friendly environment.
 A similar such prohibition that applies Citywide can be studied and considered for the same reasons.

-In response to Council's expressed concern regarding the impacts of existing and new drive-through waiting lanes in the City, staff intends to review the existing standards to ensure that future drive-through waiting lane installations minimize any conflicts and impacts, and are consistent with the City's long-term policies.
-Staff will also study an option to prohibit drive-through waiting lanes Citywide for some or all uses (i.e., fast food restaurants, banks, pharmacies, etc.).
+In response to Council's expressed concern and direction regarding the impacts of existing and new drive-through waiting lanes in the City, staff intends to review the existing standards to ensure that future drive-through waiting lane installations minimize any conflicts and impacts, and are consistent with the City's long-term policies, as well as studying the impacts of drive through waiting lane modifications on disabled persons.
+Staff will also study the impacts of an option to prohibit drive-through waiting lanes Citywide for some or all uses (i.e., fast food restaurants, banks, pharmacies, etc.).